rclone/rclone/docs/content/flags.md

-      --oos-disable-checksum                                Don't store MD5 checksum with object metadata --oos-encoding MultiEncoder                           The encoding for the backend (default Slash,InvalidUtf8,Dot) --oos-endpoint string                                 Endpoint for Object storage API --oos-leave-parts-on-error                            If true avoid calling abort upload on a failure, leaving all successfully uploaded parts on S3 for manual recovery
+      --oos-disable-checksum                                Don't store MD5 checksum with object metadata --oos-encoding MultiEncoder                           The encoding for the backend (default Slash,InvalidUtf8,Dot) --oos-endpoint string                                 Endpoint for Object storage API --oos-leave-parts-on-error                            If true avoid calling abort upload on a failure, leaving all successfully uploaded parts for manual recovery
-      --oos-namespace string                                Object storage namespace
+      --oos-max-upload-parts int                            Maximum number of parts in a multipart upload (default 10000) --oos-namespace string                                Object storage namespace
       --oos-no-check-bucket                                 If set, don't attempt to check the bucket exists or create it --oos-provider string                                 Choose your Auth Provider (default "env_auth")